 Since particle dispersion depends on flow field, particle modeling can be considered an extension of computational fluid dynamics (CFD) modeling.
 Generally, particle modeling can be conducted by Eulerian or Lagrangian methods.
 Both methods can accurately predict steady-state particle concentration distribution.
-However, particle sources in indoor environments are mostly highly unsteady, short-term, or instantaneous.
-In these situations, the Lagrangian method performs better than Eulerian.
+However, most of particle sources in indoor environments are highly unsteady, short-term, or instantaneous.
+Previous studies showed that the Lagrangian method is often more suitable than Eulerian for modeling a particle cloud in a typical indoor environments (Zhang and Chen, 2007).

 There are two commonly used CFD method s for coupling with the Lagrangian particle tracking model: Reynolds-averaged Navier Stokes (RANS) modeling and large eddy simulations (LES).
 The RANS modeling requires less computing time than LES.
 However, it requires more modeling work related to implementation of the effect that turbulence has on particle diffusion than LES.
 The effect of turbulence is implemented into the Lagrangian particle tracking model by the use of the discrete random walk (DRW) model (often called Eddy Interaction Model-EIM) (FLUEN-user-manual 2009).
 Since the LES model resolves the velocity field in large eddies and models only small scale eddies, there is a question as to whether LES coupled with Lagrangian particle tracking improves particle diffusion modeling.
 Considering this, there is a need for a study that will measure the accuracy of the two models, compare them, and define the tradeoff between the accuracy and computation cost, if any.